List of Uta no Prince-sama characters: Quartet Night

-Reiji is 25 years old and becomes Otoya and Tokiya's mentor.
-He has a light-hearted personality and nicknames his friends.
-He also enjoys pulling pranks, especially on Ranmaru, who is the easiest target.
-Despite all this, he can become very serious and competitive when there is tension between him and his opponents.
+Reiji is Otoya and Tokiya's mentor.
+He has a light-hearted personality and enjoys nicknaming his friends and pulling pranks, especially on Ranmaru, whom he considers an easy target.
+Despite his fun-loving nature, he can become very serious and competitive when there is tension between him and his opponents.
 He plays the maracas.
+His image color is dark green and his birthday is on July 13.